-In Fig. 1 we vary the maximum priority for TT tasks between 1 and 300, keeping the minimum priority at 1.
+In Fig. 1, we vary the maximum priority for TT tasks between 1 and 300, keeping the minimum priority at 1.
 This gives a distribution of possible priorities (priority levels), from 1 to n, where n is indicated by the x-axis.
-We see, in Fig. 2 which zooms in on Fig. 1 for maximum priorities up to 10, that the difference in stack usage between SPL and SUB is less noticeable with a low number of priority levels (see Fig. 2).
-However, for larger number of priority levels the difference is significant.
+We see, in Fig. 2 which zooms in on Fig. 1, for maximum priorities up to 10, that the difference in stack usage between SPL and SUB is less noticeable with a low number of priority levels.
+However, for larger numbers of priority levels the difference is significant.
 SPL is not expected to flatten out before all tasks actually have unique priorities, whereas our method (SUB) flattens out significantly earlier.
 We conclude that the maximum number of tasks in any preemption chain is increasing very slowly (or not at all) when the number of TT tasks increases above a certain value, since the system load is constant.

-In Fig. 3 we vary the maximum stack usage of each TT tasks between 128 bytes and 4096 bytes.
+In Fig. 3, we vary the maximum stack usage of each TT task between 128 bytes and 4096 bytes.
 We do this by assigning an initial stack of 128 bytes for each TT task, i.e. initially the stack size variation is zero.
 We then vary the stack size between 128 and 512 bytes, 128 and 1024 bytes, and so on.
 The diagram shows that SUB gives significantly lower values on shared stack usage than the traditional SPL.
+We also notice that an increase in stack variation scales up, linearly, the differences between SPL and SUB.
+The linearity is expected, since an increase in stack variation does not affect occurrences of possible preemptions in the system, i.e., possible nested preemptions are retained.